Insality/defold-event/README.md

 ```lua
 event:unsubscribe(callback, [callback_context])
 ```
 Remove a previously subscribed callback from the event.
+The `callback_context` should be the same as the one used when subscribing the callback.
+If there is no `callback_context` provided, the warning will be logged.

 - **Parameters:**
   - `callback`: The callback function to unsubscribe.